Ze'ev Erlich: Biography

 Ze’ev Hanoch Ehrlich was born in 1953 to Hadassah and Yisrael Ehrlich.
 His father was a Sochatchov Hasid and a scholar who edited numerous books on the history of prominent Jewish figures from Poland.
 He was educated in Religious Zionist institutions and studied at the Yeshivat Hakotel in Jerusalem.
 He holds a bachelor's degree in Talmud and Jewish History from the Hebrew University of Jerusalem and Touro College.
 During his military service in the Israel Defense Forces (IDF), he served as an infantry officer.
 He was injured during the Yom Kippur War and reached the rank of major in the reserves.
-Between 1988 and 1991, during the First Intifada, he joined the IDF as an intelligence officer in the Judea sector,and in May 1989, he was injured by shrapnel during a clash with terrorists in Beit Ula.
+Between 1988 and 1991, during the First Intifada, he joined the IDF as an intelligence officer in the Judea sector, and in May 1989, he was injured by shrapnel during a clash with terrorists in Beit Ula.

 He resided in Ofra and was among the founders of the Ofra Field School.
 He was a guide, tour leader, and researcher of the Land of Israel, publishing dozens of studies on the subject and writing a regular column on these topics in the Sabbath supplement of the "Makor Rishon" newspaper.
 He was one of the researchers of the Old City of Nablus, which he described as his favorite city after Jerusalem, and its underground water systems beneath the city's kasbah.

-He lectured on the history and geography of the regions of Judea and Samaria at the Lander Institute in Jerusalem and at Orot Israel College.
+He lectured on the history and geography of the Land of Israel at the Lander Institute in Jerusalem and at Orot Israel College.
 Over the years, he conducted tours for soldiers and officers, forming close ties with senior military officials.
 He documented archaeological sites in Palestinian villages in Judea and Samaria, and the IDF granted him access to archaeological and historical sites which were otherwise inaccessible, including those in Area A. In June 2014, he accompanied the commander of the Kfir Brigade, Asher Ben Lulu, during Operation Brother's Keeper.
 Following the operation, he contributed to the establishment of the "Har Tzion" unit, initiated by Paratroopers Brigade commander Eliezer Toledano, to equip regional forces with the field knowledge of Land of Israel researchers.
 Later, he was among the founders of the Mar'ol unit, specializing in open-source intelligence collection, surveillance, and tracking movement in the field.